-Keeping a five-generation workforce happy
+Keeping a five-generation workforce happy in uncertain times

 In fact, today’s workforce is having to expand to accommodate five generations of workers (see below) each with their own set of needs, motivations and aspirations.
 So, how do you create a digital workspace that meets the differing demands of each generation in order to attract and retain the right talent?